Yes, New Orleans is a safe city. You shouldn’t experience any trouble on a one-off visit, except in rare cases.

-- You really should stay somewhere safe and secure.
+- Stay somewhere safe and secure.
 It should be central (like the Warehouse Arts District), not in a residential neighbourhood.
-If a hostel, options for female-only dorms is a must.
-Be very careful about Airbnb rentals in New Orleans; it could very possibly be an illegal rental.
-Do your research and only stay at places with favourable reviews from other women.
+If a hostel, optioning for female-only dorms is a must.
+Do your research and only stay at places with good reviews.

-- Think about sharing your travel itinerary with friends and family back home.
+- Share your travel itinerary.
 Having someone know where you are and what you’re up to is a whole lot safer than nobody having a clue where you are.

-- Don’t disclose information you don’t need to to strangers.
+- Don’t disclose information you don’t need to.
 This could be anything from your marital status to where you’re staying and what you’re doing the next day; people don’t need to know, and it’s safer for you that they don’t.